D-Mizzy4096/online-store-sales-analysis/README.md

 •	How many customers use promotional coupons?
 •	Which orders are pending or completed?

 Key Insights
 Examples of insights generated from the dashboard:
 •	Promotional coupons influenced a significant proportion of purchases.
 •	Instagram generated the strongest marketing performance.
 •	Revenue was diversified across several products.
 •	A relatively small group of customers generated a high share of total revenue.
 •	Customers purchased multiple products per transaction, suggesting opportunities for bundling and cross-selling.
-•	Monitoring order status helps identify fulfilment bottlenecks.
+•	Monitoring order status helps identify fulfilment bottlenecks

 RECOMMENDATIONS
 Following the analysis, the following recommendations were proposed: